lni/dragonboat/docs/test.md

 * for selected instances, snapshotting and log compaction happen all the time in the background
 * committed entries are applied with random delays
 * snapshots are captured and applied with random delays
-* a list of background workers keep writing to/reading from random Raft clusters with stale read checks
+* a list of background workers keep writing to/reading from random Raft shards with stale read checks
 * client activity history files are verified by linearizability checkers such as Jepsen's Knossos
 * run hundreds of above described processes concurrently on each test server, 30 minutes each iteration, many iterations every night
 * run concurrently on many servers every night

 ### Checks ###
 * no linearizability violation
-* no cluster is permanently stuck
+* no shard is permanently stuck
 * state machines must be in sync
-* cluster membership must be consistent
+* shard membership must be consistent
 * raft log saved in LogDB must be consistent
-* no zombie cluster node
+* no zombie shard node

 ### Results ###
 Some history files in Jepsen's [Knossos](https://github.com/jepsen-io/knossos) edn format have been made publicly [available](https://github.com/lni/knossos-data).